The Dudesons: The Dudesons Movie (2006)

 The international launch of the Dudesons TV-series was supported by the full-length feature film The Dudesons Movie, which was released theatrically in Finland on 31 March 2006, and straight to DVD in a dozen other countries.
 It was released in the US on 11 July 2006 by Warner Rhino.
 Despite mixed reviews from Finnish mainstream critics, the film won the "Audience's Favorite Movie" at Jussi Awards, the Finnish equivalent of Oscars, with about 47% of votes.
 It features guest appearances from Steve-O, Bam Margera, Ryan Dunn, Raab Himself, Phil Margera, April Margera, and Don Vito.

-Duudsonit tuli taloon (2013–2018, 2023)
+Duudsonit Tuli Taloon (2013–2018, 2023)

 Filming the show The Dudesons in America was an exhausting experience for the Dudesons and they wanted to take the group to a new direction after it.
-They created the show Duudsonit tuli taloon, in which they helped families with their problems.
+They created the show Duudsonit Tuli Taloon (lit.
+'The Dudesons: Home Invasion'), in which they helped families with their problems.